Chamal1120/chamal1120/README.md

 ### About Me

-- 📚 Currently learning: Rust.
+- 📚 Currently learning: Dart.
 - 🤓 Nerd about: Vim and Tmux.
 - 🎯 Goal: Create FOSS products to the community.
 - 🎲 Hobbies: Watching anime, ricing my WM and blogging.